brevzin/cpp_proposals/2996_reflection/reflection.md

 * renamed `(u8)operator_symbol_of` to `(u8)symbol_of`
 * renamed some `operators` (`exclaim` -> `exclamation_mark`, `three_way_comparison` -> `spaceship`, and `ampersand_and` -> `ampersand_ampersand`)
 * clarified that `data_member_options_t` is a non-structural consteval-only type
+* clarified that everything in `std::meta` is addressable

 Since [@P2996R6]: